sal-siddiqui/flask-blog/README.md

 To see the application in action, please click [here](https://youtu.be/z8yGFXgWYDo).
 The video provides a guided tour of the project's features and functionality.

+## 🧭 Future Work

+- **Explore the Flask [Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by [Miguel Grinberg](https://blog.miguelgrinberg.com/)**
+  Tackle this comprehensive guide to deepen my understanding of Flask and apply relevant concepts to enhance this project.

+- **Migrate the database to AWS**
+  Currently, the application relies on a local SQLite database.
+In the future, I aim to migrate the database to AWS so that multiple users can interact with a shared, cloud-hosted database.

+- **Deploy the application for public access**
+  At present, the application runs locally on the user's machine.
+I intend to deploy it—potentially on AWS—so it can be accessed remotely by other users via the internet.